oktadev/okta-blog/_source/_posts/2022-06-01-jhipster-digital-ocean.md

 ```bash
 doctl k cluster node-pool update do1 do1-default-pool --count 4
 ```

-### Increase Storage
+You don't need to restart pods when adding nodes.

-After adding cpu, for the `store-mongodb` stateful set with 3 replicas, some of the pods did not run due to _unbound immediate PersistentVolumeClaims_.
+After I increased cpu adding one more node to the cluster, some of the pods, in the `store-mongodb` stateful set with 3 replicas, did not run due to _unbound immediate PersistentVolumeClaims_.
 This was reported in the pod events, in the output of `kubectl describe pod`, for the failing pods.
 I then inspected persistent volume claims with the following commands:

 ```bash
 kubectl get pvc -n demo